Whatever Happened To The Likely Lads, The Movie, 1976

 Rodney Bewes and James Bolam both reprised their roles as Bob and Terry, with an original screenplay written by the same team that had produced all those successful TV scripts.

 The movie would be the last time we would see The Likely Lads.
 During filming it is alleged that Rodney Bewes told a journalist that when Bolam’s wife had revealed that she was pregnant, Bolam was so startled that the car he was driving swerved alarmingly.
-James Bolam was known for being guarded about his private life, consequently the comment resulted in the two actors falling out, it is believed that rift has never been heeled.
+James Bolam was known for being guarded about his private life, consequently the comment resulted in the two actors falling out, it is believed that rift was never heeled.